marcospgp/polygon-reducer/README.md

 fix extendedmeshcache (populate it in on enable?)

 fix serialization of nested (2D) structures. flatten and store flat list + list of sizes of sublists

+maybe create a custom class for serializable hashsets and such that handles the serialization/deserialization logic itself?

+review polygon reducer logic to see if extended meshes are only generated once